gabrielprog/assembleia/API_DOCUMENTATION_EN.md

    - CPF can vote only once per agenda
    - Valid values: YES or NO
    - Agenda must exist to register vote
+   - **Voting is only allowed during active session period (between startDate and endDate)**
+   - Session must not have ended based on current machine time
+   - Session must have already started based on current machine time

 ---